This page guides you through the six basic steps involved

 with the merchant account necessary to accept credit cards.

-"deploy" it to a web site host, where it is accessible to internet
+it to a web site host, where it is accessible to Internet users

 Use a file transfer program (FTP) such as